of online Python learners

 “Tried ChatGPT for Python help before this.
 It just gives you the answer.
 Py makes you think first.
 It's slower but I actually understand things now instead of just copying.”

 “21 days in.
-The XP and leaderboard are embarrassingly effective at keeping me going.
-I missed one day and felt genuinely bad about it.
+The XP and leaderboard are embarrassingly effective — took a few sessions to find the pace, then it just clicked.
+Missed one day last week and actually felt bad about it.
 Whatever they did, it works.”

 “The community is what keeps this from feeling lonely.
 Someone answered my question about list comprehensions within an hour.
 I didn't expect that level of help.”